perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/Kontakt-README.md

 ## Notes

+### Note 6

-[6]: It should be clear that Total commander will always display the “corrected” file name (the file name on the disk in the examples), regardless of where it is on the disk or in the container.
+It should be clear that Total commander will always display the “corrected” file name (the file name on the disk in the examples), regardless of where it is on the disk or in the container.

+### Note 7

-[7]: As an example, the name of one of the files in the container `Una Corda.nicnt` (`Native Instruments GmbH Una Corda`) is taken.
+As an example, the name of one of the files in the container `Una Corda.nicnt` (`Native Instruments GmbH Una Corda`) is taken.

 **Hidden directories:**
 The directories on the disk with the attribute “hidden” after being packed into the container will be hidden for the Kontakt browser, and vice versa, the directories in the container that are hidden for the Kontakt browser will have the attribute “hidden” after unpacking to disk.
 In order to hide the entire contents of the newly created container for the Kontakt browser (hide the container root directory), the packaged files and directories must be located in the directory with the “hidden” attribute.

-## Version history
+# Version history

 ## 1.20
 Added: